-Standards MRZ-S1 Density Activity Status where WINZ-51 Density compliance not achieved: Medium Density Residential Zone 1.
-The minimum site area per residential unit is 400m2 200m2 .
-Where: MRZ-S1 is not met, and the minimum site area per residential unit is not less than 200m 2 : RDIS Matters of discretion are restricted to: a.
-Consistency with the Mackenzie Medium Density Design Guidelines (Appendix APP2).
-Where: MRZ-S1 is not met, and the minimum site area per residential unit is less than 200m 2 : DIS 105 MRZ-S2 Height Medium Density Residential Zone The maximum height of any building or structure shall not exceed 107.5m106 above ground level except a gable roof may exceed the maximum height by no more than 1m.
-All floors shall have a minimum ceiling height of 2.7m.107 8.5m 7.5m 2.7m 2.7m RD IS A Matters of discretion are restricted to: RES-MD1 MRZ-S3 Height in Relation to Boundary Medium Density 1.
-Any building or structure shall comply with the Height in Relation to Boundary requirements in APP1.
-RDIS Residential Zone Matters of discretion are restricted to: RES-MD2
+MRZ-S1 Density Activity Status where complian nce not achieved: Medium Density Residential Zone The minimum site area per residential unit is 400m 200m .
+Height Where: MRZ-S1 is not met, and the minimal residential unit is not less than 20 Matters of discretion are restricted. a.
+Consistency with the Macket Design Guidelines (Appending MRZ-S1 is not met, and the minimal residential unit is less than 200m. mum site area per 00m2: RDIS cted to: enzie Medium Density ix APP2). mum site area per Medium Density The maximum height of any building or 107 5m104 above ground level except a RD IS A Residential Zone 107.5m104 above ground level except a gable roof may exceed the maximum height by no more than 1m.
+2. All floors shall have a minimum ceiling height of 2.7m.105 2.7m 2.7m Matters of discretion are restricted to: RES-MD1 MRZ-S3 Height in Relation to Boundary Medium Density Residential Zone Any building or structure shall comply of Boundary requirements in APP1. with the Height in Relation to Matters of discretion are restricted to: RES-MD2 MRZ-S4 Setbacks Medium Density Residential Zone Any building or structure, excluding setback a minimum of 2m from any roa Except any site with road frontage to ad, shared accessway or reserve.
+RDIS